 “Jesus Christ was crucified, died and rose from the dead for all of our sins, to give us eternal life.
 Jesus paid the ransom for us,” the pastor made clear.

 Fadila’s mother readily replied that she believed.
-Fadila and her other brothers and sisters all followed suit.
-The pastor then presented them with a bible.
+Fadila and her other brothers and sisters followed suit.
+The pastor then presented the family with a bible.

 Unfortunately, Fadila’s step-mother and half-siblings felt provoked by their family members leaving Islam.